Many moments create the unique Relay experience. Event details vary by location, but all events have key moments in common:

 Fight Back Ceremony

 This emotionally powerful ceremony inspires Relay participants to take action.
 The Fight Back Ceremony symbolizes the emotional commitment each of us can make in the fight against cancer.
 The action taken represents what we are willing to do for ourselves, for our loved ones, and for our community to fight cancer year-round and to commit to saving lives.

 In May 1985, Dr. Gordy Klatt walked and ran for 24 hours around a track in Tacoma, Washington, ultimately raising $27,000 to help the American Cancer Society fight the nation’s biggest health concern – cancer.
 A year later, 340 supporters joined the overnight event.
-Since those first steps, the Relay For Life movement has grown into a worldwide phenomenon, raising more than $4 billion to fight cancer.
+Since those first steps, the Relay For Life movement has grown into a worldwide phenomenon, raising nearly $5 billion to fight cancer.